dbrugne/donut/README.md

 - [ ] Invite your friend on donut (Facebook)

 **History**
-- [ ] Store posted messages in localstorage
-- [ ] Message history on arrow up/down based on localstorage
 - [ ] Add a cleanup method that empty .messages periodically to avoid memory leak

 **Search**